henrikmidtiby/CDC/paper/paper.md

 # Summary

-Orthomosaic Color Distance Calculator, abbreviated OCDC is an open-source python package for calculating color distances from all pixels in an image to a reference color.
+The Orthomosaic Color Distance Calculator, abbreviated OCDC is an open-source python package for calculating a color distance image, a gray scale image with color distances from all pixels in the input image to a reference color.
 It is specifically made for handling large orthomosaics and multispectral data.
 By providing OCDC with reference pixels it calculates the distance using Mahalanobis distance or a Gaussian Mixture Model for all pixels in the orthomosaic.